 Digitalisation.
 The digital transition can be supported e.g. through activities related to digitalisation in the fisheries and aquaculture sectors, e.g. from harvest to distribution using IoT, data science, digital monitoring systems and predictive microbiology.

-Action 1.2.1 – Sustainable, resilient and competitive fisheries in the Adriatic-Ionian region
+Action 1.2.1 – Sustainable, resilient and competitive fisheries in the Adriatic-Ionian Region